Population Equivalent (pe)

 Aerobic treatment (in the presence of oxygen) of biodegradable organic waste, whose final product is compost, a soil improver, which can be used in vegetable cultivation.

-Cooperatives regulated by Law no. 381 of 8 November 1991.
+Cooperatives governed by Law 381 of 8 November 1991.
 This law breaks these cooperatives down into two types:

 – type A = cooperatives providing social, health and educational services;

-– type B = cooperatives operational within the production and labour sectors which have, among their members, a level of at least 30% who are differently-abled or otherwise face hardship.
+– type B = cooperatives operational within the production and labour sectors which have, among their members or employees, a level of at least 30% who are differently-abled or otherwise face hardship.

 The set of processes, policies, practices, laws and institutions which influence how a company is managed and controlled.
 Corporate Governance also covers the relations between the various players involved (stakeholders, those who have a vested interest of any type in the company).